 You might think that because shallots resemble onions that they taste the same.
 But that isn’t necessarily the case.
 If the recipe author wanted you to use an onion, he or she would have asked you to use an onion! 🙂

-Onions have a more pungent flavor than shallots, so if you have family members who turn up their nose for onions, they might prefer shallots!
+Onions have a more pungent flavor than shallots, so if you have family members who turn up their noses at onions, they might prefer shallots!
 While shallots taste a bit more mellow than onions, they are stronger in the nutrition department.

 I like to use shallots in dishes when I don’t have time to wait for onions to caramelize (shallots cook faster than onions) and when I don’t want an overpowering onion flavor.
 Try them sliced on your pizzas or used to top a nice juicy burger.